Attention NAE Members

 Article V Membership

-Such achievements may be in specific technical areas, in the integration of technologies, in the noteworthy leadership of a group involved in significant innovation or technological progress, or in a combination of those activities.
-The attainments must be clearly identified and should have received broad recognition in the relevant engineering community.
+Such achievements may be in one or more specific technical areas, in the integration of technologies, in the leadership of a group involved in significant innovation or technological progress, or in a combination of those activities.
+The attainments must be clearly identified, should have received broad recognition in the relevant engineering community and should have had a significant impact on a field of engineering, the engineering profession generally, or society.

 Article VI Council; Composition; Responsibilities